weavedb/zkjson/README.md

 ]
 ```

-If you observe carefully, there's a room for more compression.
+If you observe carefully, there's room for more compression.
 Most digits are a single digit with a prefix of `1`, so we can remove the prefixes and join the succession of single digits, and we can use `0` and the number of single digits in the succession.
 For instance `121110111211` becomes `06210121`, and we save 4 digits.

 We will prefix each integer with `1`, since now `0` could come at the beginning and it disappears without the prefix.
 So